Skip to main content

 12. Click directly into the table field label to update it from the default value if needed.

-• Default tables require form users to add rows manually when completing a form.
+• Default tables require users to add rows manually when completing a form.

 • Pre-filled tables include rows by default and guide users to complete predefined rows.

-• Pre-filled rows can be edited by form users but cannot be removed.
+• Pre-filled rows can be edited but cannot be removed.

-• Use Default tables when the number of rows varies between forms.
+• Use default tables when the number of rows may vary between forms.

 Available Table Field Types